SebasF1349/LB-Chess-Extension/README.md

 3. Install the lbe extension.
 [Check this documentation if you don't know how](https://christinna9031.github.io/LBDocumentation/setup.html#extensions).
 It will install a new deck called "ChessGame by SebasF".
 The next steps will use buttons of this deck.

-4. Buttons in the deck have 4 different colours:
+4. Buttons in the deck have 4 different colors:

     * **Black buttons**: Used for the setup.
 The one at the bottom opens the documentation (this site) for you, in case you need it to reinstall or make some changes.